-This film is known as the Bjorn Tape after the boy who is its central character and victim.
+This film is known as the Bjorn Tape, after the nickname given by police to the boy who is its central character and victim.
 It has been sold to paedophiles all over Western Europe and it is the subject of an intense police inquiry.
 It was made in Holland in March 1990.
 The man on the tape is English, though nothing is known about the man behind the camera.
-Neither they nor Bjorn have been identified.
-Stills from the tape have been released by Scotland Yard’s Paedophilia Unit to ITV’s Network First documentary, The Boy Business, to be shown on Tuesday (April 8).
+Neither the men nor Bjorn have been identified.
+Stills from the tape have been released by Scotland Yard’s Paedophilia Unit to ITV’s Network First documentary, The Boy Business, to be shown on Tuesday.

 The Bjorn Tape is important, not only because of the crime which it reveals with every frame, but also because of what it discloses about the inner workings of a bizarre and cruel world.
 As the veils of ignorance have been removed from paedophilia over the last decade, it has become clear that paedophiles will operate not only as strangers, hovering around public places where children gather; not only as family members, abusing their own children; but also as entrepreneurs.